He had looked into the void and the void had looked back into him

 he learned that he couldn’t bluff the void

-He tried to hide, but the void sought him out from dark corners of himself where he didn’t even know he had learned to crawl into to be away from himself, and others
+The void sought him out from the dark corners of himself where he didn’t even know he had learned to crawl into

-The void stripped him bare of everything familiar, and taught him new rules
+It stripped him bare of everything familiar, and taught him the new rules

 “If you’re going through hell – just keep going”